-The protection afforded under by P.L.
-86-272 and the provisions of this Statement shall be are determined on a tax year by tax year basis.
-Therefore, if at any time during a tax year the company conducts activities that are not protected under P.L 86-272-or this Statement, no sales in this state or income earned by the company attributed to this state during any part of said tax year shall be protected from taxation under said Public Law or this Statement the company will lose its immunity under P.L.
+The protection afforded underby P.L.
+86-272 and the provisions of this Statement shall be are determined on a tax year by tax year basis. -Therefore, if at any time during a tax year the company a business [HH2] conducts activities that are not protected under P.L 86-272 or this Statement, no sales in this state or income earned by the company attributed to this state during any part of said tax year shall be protected from taxation under said Public Law or this Statement. the business will [HH3]not be considered protected under P.L.
 86-272 for the entirety of that year.